 To answer these questions, a novel binary-valued quantizer-based privacy-preserving distributed estimation algorithm is proposed.
 For quantized communications, our algorithm achieves message transmission at a limited data rate by using the comparison of adjacent binary-valued signals.
 Based on this technique, the biased compression rule \cite{Michelusi2022Finite} for quantizers can be avoided, and hence, our analysis does not rely on the assumption on the negligible quantization error for real-valued messages as in \cite{Alistarh2017QSGD,Wangni2018Gradient,Koloskova2019Decentralized,Kovalev2021linearly,Carpentiero2024Compressed,Michelusi2022Finite,Carpentiero2023distributed}, and the information receiver is not required to know the upper bounds of the estimate's norms to decode the quantized data as in \cite{WangYQ2023quantization,Lang2023federated}.
 For the privacy, dither signals in quantized communications \cite{WangY2024JSSC,WangY2024efficient} are also treated as privacy noises.
 In addition, binary-valued quantizers also make sensitive information more difficult to infer.

-To quantitatively characterize the improvement in privacy of our quantizer-based method, Fisher information is adopted as the privacy metric because its following advantages.
+To quantitatively characterize the improvement in privacy of our quantizer-based method, Fisher information is adopted as the privacy metric because of its following advantages.
 Firstly, Fisher information is related to the Cram{\'e}r-Rao lower bound, and thereby can intuitively quantify the capability of potential adversaries to infer sensitive information.
-Hence, Fisher information has been adopted as the privacy metric for the privacy-preserving smart meters \cite{Farokhi2017batteries}, the privacy-preserving database query \cite{Farokhi2019ensuring} and privacy-preserving average consensus \cite{Ke2023Differentiated}.
-On the other hand, Fisher information regarding quantized data has been well investigated.
-For example, \cite{WangY2024efficient} calculates the Fisher information matrices for finite-level quantized data, and \cite{WangY2024JSSC} investigates the threshold selection and resource allocation problem for quantized data under Fisher information framework.
-Based on these results, one can quantitatively characterize the improvement in privacy of our binary-valued quantizer-based method.
+Hence, Fisher information has been adopted as the privacy metric for the privacy-preserving smart meters \cite{Farokhi2017batteries}, the privacy-preserving database query \cite{Farokhi2019ensuring} and privacy-preserving average consensus \cite{Ke2023Differentiated}. \MODIFYYY{More importantly, compared to differential privacy, Fisher information provides a more precise measure of privacy.
+Differential privacy has difficulty in accurately characterizing the improvement of deterministic quantizers on privacy \cite{GaoL2021DPC}, whereas Fisher information can explicitly capture this improvement by reducing adversaries' estimation accuracy for the sensitive information.}